Chauntain/SupportArticles-docs/support/mem/intune/device-protection/troubleshoot-update-rings.md

 If the policy source is "Local Group Policy," SCCM could have set it.
 If it's not, edit the group policy object from the Active Directory infrastructure to remove the conflicting values.

-A policy conflict between MDM and group policies appears as an unexpected scenario during the update process.
+A policy conflict between MDM and group policies behaves as an unexpected scenario during the update process.
 Updates won't happen or will happen in an unplanned manner.
 For example, a device might be stuck on an earlier version of Windows and unable to upgrade.

 Some of these conflicts can be resolved using the `ControlPolicyConflict` CSP.
 Generally, if the update process isn't working as expected, investigate for a policy conflict.
 For more information, see [Policy CSP - ControlPolicyConflict](/windows/client-management/mdm/policy-csp-controlpolicyconflict).

+>NOTE!
+>The ControlPolicyConflict CSP doesn't apply to the Update Policy CSP for managing Windows updates.

 ### Confirm that the correct registry keys have been updated